We have some tips and advice for helping your children to build a regular and calming routine for better sleep habits.

 Caffeine is a natural stimulant found in energy drinks, tea, chocolate and other foods and drinks.
 Avoid food and drinks that contain caffeine and sugar in the late afternoon and evening.

-Watch out for COVID-19 overload
+Watch out for information overload

 Give praise